arcusmaximus/TrRebootModTools/Documentation.md

 > .trXdtp to your mod to get things working.
 You can identify this file using the first number in the
 > mesh names in Blender.

-The addon adds a custom "Tomb Raider Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
+The addon adds a custom "Tomb Raider" tab to Blender's sidebar (which you can open by pressing `N`).
 This tab lets you perform various cloth-related operations:

 * **Bones**